 BLT pasta salad with ranch dressing, the best summer recipe and one of my absolute favourite pasta salads.
-It is satisfying enough to make a meal on its own, or the perfect side dish for a smoky BBQ, or a lovely picnic on Labour Day.
+It is satisfying enough to make a meal on its own, or the perfect side dish for your Easter menu, a smoky BBQ, or a lovely picnic.

 Salads season is just around the corner, and I'm so looking forward to it!
 Of course you can enjoy a big bowl of salad anytime of the year, but in summer you get the perfect excuse to spend as little time in the kitchen as possible.

 Who wants a hot dish on a hot day?
 No way l'm staying in the kitchen, so preparing something quick is a must.
 After all, there's so much to do outside.